gladly-team/next-firebase-auth/README.md

 `Object`

-Configuration passed to the Firebase JS SDK's [`initializeApp`](https://firebase.google.com/docs/reference/node/firebase#initializeapp).
+Configuration matching Firebase JS SDK's [`initializeApp`](https://firebase.google.com/docs/reference/node/firebase#initializeapp).
 The `firebaseClientInitConfig.apiKey` value is **always required**.
-Other properties are required unless you initialize the `firebase` app yourself before initializing `next-firebase-auth` (or, less commonly, if you're running `next-firebase-auth` solely on the server side).
+We recommend initializing the Firebase client SDK yourself prior to initializing `next-firebase-auth`; however, `next-firebase-auth` will attempt to initialize Firebase if a Firebase app does not already exist.

 #### cookies